Quantile Vector Autoregression without Crossing: Estimation

+\begin{remark}[Preliminary variable screening] An important limitation of the simplex embedding is that, as the dimension of the time series $n$ becomes large, the barycentric coordinates collapse in the limit.
+Thus, it is desirable to roughly screen relevant variables prior to applying the SQVAR method.
+In the literature, \citet{FanLv2008} proposed the sure independence screening (SIS) methodology for linear regression, which effectively reduces dimensionality by screening variables based on their marginal utilities.
+Building on this idea, \citet{HeWangHong2013} developed a quantile-adaptive framework that extends SIS to nonlinear variable screening in high-dimensional heterogeneous data settings.
+We can further extend their screening procedure to accommodate high-dimensional time series data so that it can be used for our purposes.
+For details about this method, see Appendix \ref{app:screen}. \end{remark}

-When conducting prediction or impulse response analysis based on the estimated QVAR model, it is necessary to recover the joint distribution of $\bm U_t$.
+\begin{remark}[Estimation of the joint innovation distribution] When conducting prediction or impulse response analysis based on the estimated QVAR model, it is necessary to recover the joint distribution of $\bm U_t$.
 If the dimension $n$ is small, a nonparametric approach may be feasible.
-However, for a large $n$, which could occur in practice, any nonparametric method is likely to suffer from the curse of dimensionality.
+However, for a large or moderate $n$, any nonparametric method suffers from the curse of dimensionality.
 Thus, we suggest a parametric approach and assume that the joint distribution is characterized by a known copula function $\Pi_\kappa$ with correlation parameter(s) $\kappa \in \mathcal{K}$.
 The parameter space $\mathcal{K}$ depends on the choice of copula.
-For example, in the case of a multivariate Gaussian copula with uniform correlation, $\kappa$ corresponds to the correlation coefficient and $\mathcal{K} = [-1,1]$.

 To estimate the copula parameter, we first need to recover the rank of each observation, $U_{it}$, by inverting the estimated quantile function:

 where $\hat Q_{y_{it}}(\tau \mid \mathcal{F}_{t-1}) \coloneqq \xi_t(\tau)^\top \hat{\bm{\gamma}}_i$.
 Note that the inverse function is well-defined because of the strict monotonicity of $\hat Q_{y_{it}}(\tau \mid \mathcal{F}_{t-1})$ under the proposed approach.
 Once $\{(\hat{U}_{1t}, \ldots, \hat{U}_{nt})\}_{t=1}^T$ are obtained, the copula parameter $\kappa$ is estimated by the maximum likelihood: